ggfevans/daggerheart-campaign-vault/02-SESSIONS/session-6-audience-with-taveni.md

 - **Time Pressure**: Extended stay increases exposure to hostile factions

 ## 🏛️ Lore Revealed

+### **MAJOR CORRUPTION PHILOSOPHY DIFFERENCES**
+- **🔥 SACRED PRACTICES UNKNOWN**: Taloom residents have never heard of sacred pyres or blessed branches
+- **🗡️ EXCISION METHODOLOGY**: Their approach to umbral corruption is "cut it out and remove completely"
+- **👥 OUTSIDER SCAPEGOATING**: Firm belief that outsiders are the primary source of corruption
+- **⚔️ HARSH BUT EFFECTIVE**: Brutal methods that apparently work within their isolated community
+- **🚫 NO PURIFICATION RITUALS**: Lack knowledge of cleansing or redemption practices
+- **💔 EXILE PHILOSOPHY**: Anyone touched by corruption is removed rather than healed

 ### Underground Civilization Details
 - **Culinary Culture**: Insect-based protein sources adapted to underground ecosystem
 - **Communication Networks**: Established messenger systems between faction leadership